saanvivi/BANDIT-writeup/README.md

 file bandit
 ~~~
 The hint mentioned that the file data.txt is a hexdump.
 So, we use `xxd -r` which is used to reverse a hexdump.\
-To move ahead, i checked the file type and it produced the output\
+To move ahead, I checked the file type and it produced the output\
 **bandit: gzip compressed data**\
 So, we decompress it using;
 ~~~